Syncfusion AI Assistant

-This section briefly explains about how to include ASP.NET MVC Maps component in your ASP.NET MVC application using Visual Studio.
+This section explains how to add the Syncfusion® ASP.NET MVC Maps control to your ASP.NET MVC application using Visual Studio.

 Prerequisites